How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Key Endorsements Water backup, ordinance & law, high-value items

-Check out our guide to home insurance costs by state to understand what a competitive rate looks like in your area before you start comparing.
+Check our guide to home insurance costs by state to understand what a competitive rate looks like in your area before you start comparing.
+You can also explore the best home insurance companies of 2026 to see which carriers stand out for claims service and financial strength.

 Don't Switch for Minimal Savings

-If the new policy saves you less than $100–$150 per year, it may not be worth the hassle — especially if you'd lose bundling discounts or loyalty perks.
-Always factor in any cancellation fees and the value of your current multi-policy discount before pulling the trigger.
+If the new policy saves you less than $150 to $200 per year, it may not be worth the hassle, especially if you'd lose bundling discounts or loyalty perks.
+Nationwide reports bundled customers save an average of $1,032 annually compared to standalone policies, so always factor in any cancellation fees and the value of your current multi-policy discount before pulling the trigger.
 Learn more about bundling home and auto insurance to see how much you could lose by splitting carriers.

 Step 3: Purchase Your New Policy First